clinical-biomarkers/biomarker-backend-api/README.md

 docker ps --all
 ```

 The first command will run the script.
 The `$SER` argument should be replaced with the server you are running on (dev, tst, beta, prd).
 The last command lists all docker containers.
-You should see the api container that the script created, in the format of `running_biomarkerkb_api_$SER` where `$SER` is the specified server.
+You should see the api container that the script created, in the format of `running_biomarker-api_api_$SER` where `$SER` is the specified server.
+Start the docker container with the `docker start` command or create a service file as shown above (recommended).

 API documentation can be found [here](./api/biomarker/README.md).